James A. Schoeneck

 Jeffrey W. Henderson

 Jeffrey W. Henderson has served on our board of directors since August 2015.
 Mr. Henderson has 30 years of financial, commercial, and pharmaceutical industry experience.
 Most recently he served as Chief Financial Officer for Cardinal Health Inc. from 2005 until 2014.
-His many responsibilities at Cardinal Health included commercial operations in China.
+His many responsibilities at Cardinal Health included oversight of the Company’s China commercial operations.
 Prior to Cardinal Health, Mr. Henderson was President and General Manager of Eli Lilly Canada Inc. and Vice President and Corporate Controller of Eli Lilly & Company.
 He joined Eli Lilly in 1998 as Vice President and Corporate Treasurer.
-His prior experience includes 10 years at General Motors, where he served in executive and managerial posts in Great Britain, Singapore, New York, and Canada.
+His prior experience includes 10 years with General Motors, where he served in executive and managerial posts in Great Britain, Singapore, New York, and Canada.
 Mr. Henderson serves on the board of directors and as Chairman of the Audit Committee of Qualcomm Incorporated, and is a director of Becton, Dickinson and Company and Halozyme Therapeutics, Inc. He has also been an Advisory Director to Berkshire Partners LLC, a private equity firm, from 2015 until January 2020.
 Mr. Henderson is also President of JWH Consulting LLC, a business advisory firm primarily focused on healthcare.
 Mr. Henderson holds a B.S. in Electrical Engineering from Kettering University, Flint, Michigan, and his M.B.A. from Harvard Graduate School of Business Administration.

 Maykin Ho, Ph.D.